Meet Our Faculty and Staff

 John is a graduate from New York University with a MA in Performing Arts Administration and a graduate from Shenandoah University with a BFA in Musical Theatre.
 He is an Adjunct Faculty member at Cal U and is the Artistic Director for Summer at the State.
 John is also the Director of Musical Theatre Company at Class Act Performing Arts Studio, a pre-professional musical theatre-training program in South Orange, NJ.
 His directing and choreography credits include: Newsies, Mamma Mia, Spring Awakening, Chicago, Peter Pan, Annie, Sweeney Todd, The Music Man, Carrie, Gypsy, Mary Poppins, Hairspray, The Producers, 42nd Street, The Nutcracker, and Cats.
 He is a proud member of the Actors’ Equity Association and his performing credits include: Spamalot, La Cage Aux Folles, Gypsy, All Shook Up, A Chorus Line, Anything Goes, Chicago, 42nd Street, and Footloose.

 Christina, a Pittsburgh native, is an alumna of Cal U Theatre (Dec.
 2011) with a BA in Theatre and Musical Theatre minor.
-Christina is a current Cal U master's candidate, majoring in PreK-4th Education with a certification.
-She is also a graduate assistant for the Theatre Dept., primarily managing the box office.
+Christina is also a Master of Education, certified in PreK-4th grade (Cal U, May 2021).
 Christina worked for City Theatre in Pittsburgh for 7 seasons, mainly serving as the Company Manager.
-Christina has had a lot of experience working with children & teens, especially in the arts, assisting Esther during last year's voice classes and teaching acting with MVPAA, Geyer Performing Arts Center, and private instruction/coaching.
-She was most recently a virtual camp counselor for MVPAA's Summer Experience 2020, "The Show Must Go Online".
-Christina is so happy to be back "home", on a new and exciting venture, combining her love of theatre and education together.
+Christina has had a lot of experience working with children & teens, especially in the arts, in association with MVPAA, Geyer Performing Arts Center, and private instruction/coaching.
+She was a virtual camp counselor for MVPAA's Summer Experience 2020, "The Show Must Go Online".
+Most recently, Christina served as the Acting Teacher and Co-Director for MVPAA's Summer Experience 2021, "Musicville".
+Christina is so happy to be back "home", combining her love of theatre and education together.